Christmas houseplants are a great way of brightening up the house, making it colourful and festive, and they’re fabulous Christmas gifts.

 Choose a brightly lit spot away from direct sunlight and heat sources.
 Completely remove spent flowers with their stem, by carefully picking off at the base or plants may get botrytis disease (grey mould).
 After flowering, continue watering and feeding until leaves yellow, then reduce watering as the plant becomes dormant for the summer.
 When new growth appears replace the top few centimetres of compost and start regular watering.

 The large red flowers are actually leafy bracts.
 Although red is the traditional colour, try white, pink and bicolours (marbled) for something different.
 Poinsettias hate chills and draughts, so position them carefully and avoid plants from outdoor stalls and have them wrapped with a houseplant sleeve in the shop, this will provide protection while getting them home.
 Place in a bright spot, but out of burning direct sunlight, and keep the atmosphere humid to prolong bract life, by misting regularly.
-They can get leggy so hard prune and repot in April.
+They can get leggy so hard prune and report in April.

 Plant amaryllis bulbs in a pot 5cm wider than the diameter of the bulb, with one-third to half of the bulb above compost level.
 After potting, place in a brightly lit spot, water sparingly at first, but increase watering as the foliage develops.
 To ensure flowering in subsequent years, keep the compost moist and feed when the leaves are green, but reduce watering when they turn yellow, and stop altogether when they are dead.
 Plants prefer to be potbound with their roots restricted.